Ongar railway station: Other information

 The sand drag at the very end of the rails — intended to help slow trains that overshot the stopping mark — was said to be home to a breed of harmless scorpion and featured in a 1979 episode of the BBC's Wildlife on One.
 They had been released there by a station foreman who was a keeper of exotic pets.
 The sand drag has since been removed.
 A scorpion has since been sighted in the wild, ten miles north of Ongar, in April 2010, although this is thought to be unrelated.

 In 1971–72 the London underground network was remeasured in kilometres using Ongar as its zero point.

 The Royal Navy's Tigerfish torpedo was known as Project ONGAR during development.

+There were various ill-fated attempts mainly by the Great Eastern Railway later the London and North Eastern Railway to extend beyond Ongar station in the past including to Great Dunmow, Bury St Edmunds via Great Dunmow and back on to the GER mainline at Chelmsford by way of Margaretting.
+There were also a few light railway schemes like the Hedingham & Long Melford Railway and others that proposed a route from Ongar to Yeldham at Great Yeldham via Great Dunmow, Haverhill and Shenfield.